 If you have any questions, please contact Sara Geliebter at sgeliebter@sfedfund.org.

 Room to Be Well Stipends are available to educators at select schools thanks to the SF Ed Fund’s fiscal sponsorship of the Room to Breathe (R2B) Project.
-In the 2024-25 academic year, the project is providing 715 educators with $600 mental well-being stipends, increased from $400 in the 2023-24 school year.
+In the 2025-26 academic year, the project is providing 874 educators across 16 schools with $550 in mental well-being stipends ($275 per semester) – a 22% increase in the number of educators served compared to last year.

 For more information about Room to Be Well Stipends, please email hello@r2bproject.com.